-Given that sea level is very likely to rise in large areas of Bangladesh and these areas are inhabited by millions of people, where will these people go?
+Given that the sea level is likely to rise in large areas of Bangladesh and these areas are inhabited by millions of people, where will these people go?

 Some features about the Republic of Bangladesh and how her 160 million population live are outlined.

 Learn why climate change will adversely affect the country and the world.
 Similar impacts can be expected for many low-lying coastal areas around the world.

 The video shows scientific explanations for why sea levels are rising.
 How fast is it rising?

 Concerned countries, through the United Nations’ Intergovernmental Panel on Climate Change (IPCC), are working together to study and report on the changing climate and its political and economic impacts.

 The movie describes the new dimension that global ocean levels are causing the country’s coastal zones.
 As you watch, you will understand the wide-ranging implications for populations, resilience, and infrastructure requirements.

 Listen to Bangladesh’s climate change scientists and authorities explain the negative consequences of seawater intrusion and the glacial melting in the Himalayas.